 Please also adhere to government guidance on the wearing of face coverings.

-The Museum is open daily from Tuesday 7 July, except on Mondays.
+The Museum is open daily from Wednesday 2 December, except on Mondays and Tuesdays.

 The galleries will be open to view via a one-way route.
 Some gallery interactives will be unavailable.

-The Templer Study Centre will be open for current readers Tuesday to Friday between 10.30am and 1pm, and 2pm and 3.15pm (last entry 2.15pm).
+The Templer Study Centre will be open for readers from Wednesday to Friday between 10.30am and 1pm, and 2pm and 3.15pm (last entry 2.15pm).

 Access to the Templer Study Centre will be by appointment only in order that we can maintain social distancing guidelines and will require 10 working days’ notice.
 Please email firstname.lastname@example.org to book your slot.

-The Shop will be open.
+The Shop will be open between 11am and 3.30pm.
 However, it will be accepting contactless card payments only.
 You can also visit our online shop.

 Toilets will be open, including baby change and Changing Places facilities.
 The locations can be found on our visitor map.